 The DIF statistics were calculated based only on the members of the subgroup in question in the computations; values were calculated only for subgroups with 100 or more students.
-The tables in Appendix I present the number of items classified as either "low" or "high" DIF, overall and by group favored.
 Computed DIF indices have a theoretical range from -1.0 to 1.0 for selected-response items.
 Dorans and Holland (1993) suggested that index values between -0.05 and 0.05 should be considered negligible.
-The preponderance of the MSAA Science items fell within this range.
-Dorans and Holland further stated that items with values between -0.10 and -0.05 and those with values between 0.05 and 0.10 (i.e., "low" DIF) should be inspected to ensure that no possible effect is overlooked, and a list of low DIF items are listed in Appendix I, and that items with values outside the -0.10 to 0.10 range (i.e., "high" DIF) are more unusual and should be examined very carefully; thus, content experts conducted a review of items flagged for DIF.
+The preponderance of the BIE Science items fell within this range.
+Dorans and Holland further stated that items with values between -0.10 and -0.05 and those with values between 0.05 and 0.10 (i.e., "low" DIF) should be inspected to ensure that no possible effect is overlooked, and that items with values outside the -0.10 to 0.10 range (i.e., "high" DIF) are more unusual and should be examined very carefully; thus, content experts conducted a review of items flagged for DIF.

-No items used in BIE science assessments showed high DIF, a handful of items showed low DIF, as indicated in Table 8-5.
+No items used in BIE Science Assessments showed high DIF, a handful of items showed low DIF, as indicated in Table 8-5.
 These results indicate that the content bias reviews for science were conducted thoroughly.